JackyWeng526/Chiller_Analysis/README.md

 ![RT_predictions_daymax](https://github.com/JackyWeng526/Chiller_Analysis/blob/main/docs/RT_predictions_dailymax.PNG)

-Now, we can tell the total cooling load of the building with the given weather condition.
+Now, we can tell the total cooling load of the building with the given weather condition (the result of hourly predictions are saved as a csv file).

 Then, we may be able to do the chiller plant optimization while we determine the chillers' total cooling load.